Poverty in Mexico: Background

-Mexico's unequal development between the richer urban zones and the considerably poorer rural zones have been attributed to the fast economic growth that took place during the so-called Mexican miracle, the period in which Mexican economy transitioned from an agricultural economy to an industrial one.
+Mexico's unequal development between the richer urban zones and the considerably poorer rural zones has been attributed to the fast economic growth that took place during the so-called Mexican miracle, the period in which the Mexican economy transitioned from an agricultural economy to an industrial one.
 This led many people to relocate to the cities.
-Even though investments were pouring into urban infrastructure, the government couldn't accommodate the rapid influx of people, which led to the development of slums in the outskirts of many Mexican cities.
+Even though investments were pouring into urban infrastructure, the government couldn't accommodate the rapid influx of people, which led to the development of slums on the outskirts of many Mexican cities.
 The constant government corruption is another factor to which poverty is frequently attributed.
 Only in recent years, after various economic setbacks, Mexico has recovered to a level where the middle class, once virtually nonexistent, is beginning to flourish.

 Social stratification, still greatly present in Mexico, can be traced back to the country's origin.
-In the Colonial Period, before its independence, the upper class was composed of those who owned the land and the lower class was made of those who worked the land.
+In the Colonial Period, before its independence, the upper class was composed of those who owned the land, and the lower class was made up of those who worked the land.
 After the Mexican Revolution, the government ceded an estimated 50 percent of the land to the general population, covering a small portion of the gap between the wealthy and the poor.
 Land ownership continued to be the main source of wealth for Mexicans and has dictated the hierarchy of wealth distribution amongst the population.
 After the country entered its economic industrial transformation, industrialists, businessmen, and politicians have controlled the direction of wealth in Mexico and have remained among the wealthy.

 The average individual gross annual income in Mexico in 2002 was US$6,879.37 (2010 dollars).
 12.3 percent of the Mexican labor force earns the daily minimum wage or MX$1,343.28 per month (approx. US$111.94 November 2010 exchange rates).
 20.5 of the labor force earns twice the minimum wage and 21.4 percent earns up to three times the daily minimum wage while 18.6 earn no more than five daily minimum wages.
 Only 11.8 percent of the working population earn wages equal or above MX$6,716.40 (US$559.70) per month.
 According to Jaime Saavedra, World Bank Poverty Manager for Latin America, Mexico has made considerable strides in poverty reduction since the late 1990s, with performance above the Latin American average.
 Saavedra explained that: "Between 2000 and 2004, extreme poverty fell almost seven percentage points, which can be explained by development in rural areas, where extreme poverty fell from 42.4 per cent to 27.9 per cent.
 The urban poverty rate, however, got stuck at 11.3 per cent."